hannahmengler/hannahmengler.github.io/_pages/about.md

 I've been writing professionally since 2015, and my words have appeared on Book Riot, Forbes.com, and the American Writers Museum blog.

-You can find out more about my current, just-for-fun writing projects [here](https://hannahmengler.github.io/writing/), as well as more infromation about my [work](https://hannahmengler.github.io/marketing/), my [resume](https://hannahmengler.github.io/resume/), and [how to get in touch](https://hannahmengler.github.io/contact/).
+You can find out more about my current, just-for-fun writing projects [here](https://hannahmengler.github.io/writing/), as well as more information about my [work](https://hannahmengler.github.io/marketing/), my [resume](https://hannahmengler.github.io/resume/), and [how to get in touch](https://hannahmengler.github.io/contact/).
 Thanks for stopping by!